• Home

 • Roast the squash and the garlic for 30 minutes at 400°F or until the squash is very soft.

-• While the squash is roasting, thinly slice the onion, thinly slice the brussel sprouts, and roughly chop the thyme and rosemary.
+• While the squash is roasting, thinly slice the onion and the brussel sprouts, then roughly chop the thyme and rosemary.
 Keep all of these separate and set them aside.

 • When the squash is out of the oven, scoop it add it to a blender with the vegetable stock.
 Squeeze in the garlic cloves.
 Blend until a smooth "honeynut broth" forms.
 Set this aside.